Many believe that lean protein helps to lose weight because they are said to keep our bodies feel full longer, thus making us eat less.

 - A transport or storage for atoms and small molecules

-Proteins are necessary to keep our body alive but some high protein foods also come with saturated fat (also known as bad fat), such as chicken or beef.
+Proteins are necessary to keep our body alive but some high protein foods such as fatty cuts of pork, beef, or lamb come with saturated fat (a.k.a. bad fat).

 What makes food a lean protein?

-According to the Dietary Guidelines for Americans 2015 – 2020, the definition of “lean protein” refers to every 100 grams of beef (or any type of meat) contains less than 10 grams of fat, 4.5 grams or less of saturated fat and less than 95 milligrams of cholesterol.
+According to the Dietary Guidelines for Americans 2015 – 2020, the definition of “lean protein” refers to every 100 grams of beef (or any type of meat) containing less than 10 grams of fat, 4.5 grams or less of saturated fat, and less than 95 milligrams of cholesterol.

 How much protein should I eat per day?

 The Recommended Dietary Intake (RDI) for protein is 0.8g of protein per kilogram of body weight.